-In accordance with Chapter 118 of the City Code, the violation of any conditions and safeguards that are a part of this Order shall be deemed a violation of the land development regulations of the City Code.
-Failure to comply with this Order shall subject the application to Chapter 118 of the City Code, for revocation or modification of the application.

-Dated this day of , 20

-DESIGN REVIEW BOARD THE CITY OF MIAMI BEACH, FLORIDA

-BY: STATE OF FLORIDA) COUNTY OF MIAMI-DADE) SS The foregoing instrument was acknowledged before me this day of 20 by James G. Murphy, Chief of Urban Design, Planning Department, City of Miami Beach, Florida, a Florida Municipal Corporation, on behalf of the Corporation.
-He is personally known to me.
-NOTARY PUBLIC Miami-Dade County, Florida My commission expires: Approved As To Form: City Attorney's Office: ( Filed with the Clerk of the Design Review Board on() F:\PLAN\\$DRB\DRB17\10-03-2017\OCT17 F Final Orders\DRFT DRB17-0160 1420 Bay Road.OCT17.FO.docx
+In accordance with Chapter 118 of the City Code, the violation of any conditions and safeguards that are a part of this Order shall be deemed a violation of the land development regulations of with this Order shall subject the appodification of the application. olication to Cha pter 118 of Dated this day of , 20 . - DESIGN REVIEW BOARD THE CITY OF MIAMI BEACH, FLORIDA BY: JAMES G. MURPHY CHIEF OF URBAN DESIGN FOR THE CHAIR STATE OF FLOR)SS COUNTY OF MI AMI-DADE) Department, City 20 s acknowledged before me t by James G. Murphy, Chief of , Florida, a Florida Municipal Corp n to me.
+Urban Design , Planning NOTARY PUBLIC Miami-Dade County, Florida My commission expires: Approved As To City Attorney's O () Filed with the Cle rk of the Design F Review Board on () F:\PLAN\\$DRB\DRB17\ 11-07-2017\NOV17 Fina al Orders\DRFT DRB17-0160 1420 Bay Road.NO V17.FO.docx